jld73/deep-harmony/README.md

 Harry Plantinga, 2018

-Also included:
+In this directory:
+  * music_tokens.py -- the library of helper functions for converting to/from mut format
+    and for maniuplating music in other ways

   * play.py, a python script to play one or more mut files on your computer's speakers (requires fluidsynth, mingus)

-  * test-mut, a directory of music tokens (.mut) files for verifying that play works correctly (and eventually the mut import add-on for music21)
+  * test-mut, a directory of music tokens (.mut) files for verifying that play.py and the mut file reader work correctly

   * incipit.py, a script that will print out the incipit of a music file (e.g.
-    11556-65443-32215 for Twinkle, Twinkle Little Stars)
+    11556-65443-32215 for Twinkle, Twinkle Little Stars).
+Used to tell whether two music files are of the same tune

+  * music2mut.py -- read a music file and save all parts (e.g. soprano, alto, tenor, bass) as mut files.

+  * bach -- training data from ~400 bach chorales (from the music21 corpus)

+  * hymns -- training data from 7000 (2000 unique?) hymns (midi files).
+Should be ready to run experiments with, but not much tested.

+  * music_to_learn: put the training data here for your next experiment

+  * test-hymn-melodies.sop: melodies to use for testing the harmony generation.
+They are hopefully not prtesent in the Bach chorales so suitable for testing the Bach model, not necessarily other models.